 Most of us want to know where our hard-earned money is going.
-One area that can get a little fuzzy at times is charities.
+One area that can get a little fuzzy at times is charitable giving.

-In this article, we’ll cover some of the best and worst veterans and military charities you can give your money to.
+In this article, we’ll cover some of the best veterans and military charities you can give your money to.

 Where Is Your Military Charity Money Going?

 CharityWatch.org continually monitors the best veterans and military charities you can donate to in order to help the brave men and women who have served our nation.

 The organization grades each charity on an A-F scale based on several factors, many of which speak to good stewardship of funds.

 Here are the veterans/military charities that CharityWatch ranks the highest as of late 2020.

 Top Choices Among Veterans Charities

 - Armed Services YMCA of the USA (A)

 - Gary Sinise Foundation (A)